Locking Residential Mailboxes Prevent Mail Theft & Fraud

 For homeowners who can purchase their own residential mailboxes, the best place to find locking residential mailboxes is The MailboxWorks.
 With seventy-four locking mailboxes to choose from, The MailboxWorks has the largest selection of secure, locking residential mailboxes in the nation.

-Of course, for homeowners in neighborhoods where the residential mailboxes are selected, installed, and maintained by a property owner or homeowner’s association (HOA), the challenge of securing one’s mailbox requires navigating the HOA’s or landlord’s processes.
+For homeowners in neighborhoods where the residential mailboxes are selected, installed, and maintained by a property owner or homeowner’s association (HOA), the challenge of securing one’s mailbox requires navigating the HOA’s or landlord’s processes.

 However, this does not have to be an arduous process.
 Most HOA’s and property owners understand that ensuring the security of their residents and their residents’ mail is a key element to protecting property values and retaining good residents.

-To lobby your HOA or landlord of the need to install locking mailboxes or locking mailbox inserts into existing mailboxes, consider taking these three steps:
+To lobby your HOA or landlord of the need to install locking residential mailboxes or locking mailbox inserts into existing mailboxes, consider taking these three steps:

 - Buy in Bulk – Second, change the question you ask your HOA from a closed “Yes or no?” question to an open question, “Which one?”
 How?
 Count the number of mailboxes in your neighborhood.
 Select two to three models of locking residential mailboxes that you believe your neighbors would appreciate.
 Then, ask the experts at The MailboxWorks to provide you with the appropriate quantity discount.
 Then, when you provide these quotes to HOA board members, property management firms, and/or landlords, you are not asking them whether or not to buy locking residential mailboxes but rather which model should be purchased.
 Remember, if your HOA cannot afford to purchase locking residential mailboxes for everyone in one fell swoop, suggest that the HOA purchase and install the new mailboxes in two or three phases to reduce the financial impact.